 Home / Health Insurance / Articles / First Aid / First Aid Guide: Foreign object swallowed

-If you swallow anything unusual, it will normally pass through your system unnoticed considering it being small.
+Most objects will pass within a few days to a week, but some can take up to a month.
 However, certain objects might become lodged in the oesophagus, the tube that joins the mouth and stomach.
 They can also obstruct the airway and induce choking.
-Here’s a guide regarding various First Aid procedures for encountering foreign objects swallowed.

 Contents